urllib3/urllib3/docs/user-guide.rst

 The :ref:`request_data` section covers sending other kinds of requests data, including JSON, files, and binary data.

+.. note:: For quick scripts and experiments you can also use a top-level ``urllib3.request()``.
+    However, it is not recommended for production use!

 .. _response_content:

 Response Content